joe-mclain/PowerShell/Miscellaneous/README.md

 - **Notes**
   > - Created 2024

+---
----\n## List Microsoft Licenses
+## List Microsoft Licenses
 - **Synopsis**
   > Retrieve and saves all Microsoft 365 subscribed license info
 - **Description**
   > Retrieves a full list of all Microsoft 365 subscribed licenses
   > Loops through that list to retrieve detailed information on each one
   > Saves the first list as Microsoft_License_List
 - **Notes**
   > Created 2025

+---
----\n## PIM Role Assignment
+## PIM Role Assignment
 - **Synopsis**
   > GUI-assisted activation of an eligible Entra ID (Azure AD) PIM role with justification for the maximum allowed duration.
 - **Description**
-  > The script authenticates to Microsoft Graph, discovers the signed-in user?s eligible PIM roles, and displays a simple Windows Forms UI to:
+  > The script authenticates to Microsoft Graph, discovers the signed-in user s eligible PIM roles, and displays a simple Windows Forms UI to:
-  >       ?
-Select a role and enter a justification
+  > Select a role and enter a justification
-  >       ?
-Submit a self-activate request (skips if the role is already active)
+  > Submit a self-activate request (skips if the role is already active)
-  >       ?
-Use the tenant?s maximum permitted activation duration for that role
+  > Use the tenant s maximum permitted activation duration for that role
   > On success, it confirms activation.
 - **Notes**
   > - Created 2024

+---
----\n## PS7 Prep
+## PS7 Prep
 - **Synopsis**
   > Preps a technician workstation for PowerShell 7 scripting: verifies prerequisites, configures package sources, installs core modules/tools, and updates the environment.
 - **Description**
   > The script:
-  >       ?
-Ensures it?s running in PowerShell 7 and as Administrator.
+  > Ensures it s running in PowerShell 7 and as Administrator.
-  >       ?
-Sets TLS 1
+  > Sets TLS 1
 - **Notes**
   > - Created 2024

+---
----\n## Script Inventory
+## Script Inventory
 - **Synopsis**
   > or
 - **Description**